section/module-build-assets/example-module/section-proxy.md

 ## hpa

 The optional `hpa` portion of the section proxy yaml is used to set defaults on the horizontal pod autoscaler.
 It tries to match the HPA v2beta1 API definition as closely as possible.
+We recommend leaving this section as default as the Section team will fine tune this.

 `apiVersion` - this is the API version the HPA spec is trying to match, only v2beta1 currently supported.
 `spec` - contains the v2beta1 HPA spec https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.11/#horizontalpodautoscalerspec-v2beta1-autoscaling

-`spec.scaleTargetRef` - unspoorted by section-proxy.yaml, Environment Provisioner controls this.
+`spec.scaleTargetRef` - unsuported by section-proxy.yaml, Environment Provisioner controls this.